Contract Instructor Teaching Opportunities:

 Includes: Experiential Learning Activity

-Candidates should hold a postgraduate degree in Communication or a related field, and have particular research or employment experience in the relevant area of the course for which they are applying.
+Qualifications Candidates should hold a postgraduate degree in Communication and have research or employment experience relevant to the course for which they are applying.
 Priority will be given to candidates with higher research degrees and teaching experience at the university level.

 Includes: Experiential Learning Activity